beProsto/Venum/README.md

-# venum
+### Venum

 # Introduction, skip this part if you are not intrested

-"venum" as i like to call it, is kind of a game engine.
+"Venum" as i like to call it, is kind of a game engine.
 What I really think it is, is my take on learning OpenGL, in future Vulkan and DirectX.
 I don't intend it to be a full-blown game engine.
 I want it to be an experimental thing, like my "programming playground".
 The name was suggested by my friend.
 I like it.

-For creating windows and event handling I'm using SDL2.
+For creating windows, event handling and image loading I'm using SDL2.
 All the rest are graphical API's and (if) my physics engine.

-# How to install, and use "venum"
+# How to install, and use "Venum"

 It's pretty easy.
 You just include all of these files in your code.
 But, before you do that, you will have to: